emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

           * `copy`
           * `isEmpty`

-This is needed because `Map` requires instantiation with `new` and by default Babel transpilation will do `superConstructor.apply(this, arguments)` which throws an error with native `Map`.
+This is needed because `Map` requires instantiation with `new`, and by default Babel transpilation will do `superConstructor.apply(this, arguments)` which throws an error with native `Map`.
 The desired code (if we lived in an "only native class" world) would be:

   ```js
   export default class MapWithDeprecations extends Map {